keleshev/schema/README.rst

     Traceback (most recent call last):
     ...
-    schema.SchemaError: Or(<class 'int'>, <class 'float'>) did not validate 'not int or float here' 'not int or float here' should be instance of 'float'
+    schema.SchemaError: Or(<class 'int'>, <class 'float'>) did not validate 'not int or float here' 'not int or float here' should be instance of 'int' 'not int or float here' should be instance of 'float'

 Dictionaries